The Violet Seller: Premiere and initial release

 The Violet Seller opened on 6 April 1958 in Spain.
 That same evening, the formal premiere was held in a grand gala at the 1,400-seat Rialto Theatre in Madrid, with a big crowd blocking the Gran Vía.
 The demand for tickets was so high at the Rialto that they had to start selling them up to five days in advance to avoid crowds at the ticket window.
 The film was running there for thirty-one weeks, making it the second highest grossing film in Madrid in the 1950s, only surpassed by The Last Torch Song.
 On 11 April, it opened at the 1,643-seat Tívoli Theatre in Barcelona, and it was running there for twenty-six weeks.
 After its exclusive first-run in over twenty-five theatres in major Spanish cities, it entered general release the following season and was running across the country for several years.
 In Italy, it opened on 29 June 1959 in three theatres in Rome.

 The film had a wide international release with the dialogues dubbed or subtitled into other languages in non-Spanish speaking countries, while the songs kept in their original version.
 Perojo claimed to have received offers from Metro-Goldwyn-Mayer and Columbia Pictures for the world release of the film but that he had already pre-sold the rights to distributors in some countries.
 In Mexico and some other country, it was released in Mexiscope format.
 In English it was initially titled Buy My Violets, but although its official title is The Violet Seller, it is widely named under its Spanish title La Violetera.
 The rentals worldwide were initially estimated in over US$5 million, beating The Last Torch Song, the worldwide highest-grossing Spanish-language film made up to that point, and catapulting Montiel's career as an actress and a singer even more.

-An alternative cut of the film was released in some countries.
-In this ninety minutes version some scenes were slightly altered with additional footage not present in the original version, such as the musical number of Soledad on tour around Europe where some footage was replaced with other showing her singing "Cuore ingrato".
-The alternative version opened on 10 July 1959 in France with the dialogues adapted to French by Georges Tabet.
+The foreign version opened on 10 July 1959 in France with the dialogues adapted to French by Georges Tabet.
 On 18 July, it premiered in Paris at the 4,670-seat Gaumont-Palace, the largest cinema in the world at the time.
 In two years, it sold two million tickets across France, reaching 2.7 million tickets sold in the following years.